Lebanon faces a serious waste crisis. Together, we can turn metals and plastics from pollution into possibility.

 Recycling is the process of collecting waste materials and turning them into new products instead of throwing them away.
 It allows materials that would normally become garbage to be reused in a useful way.

 A plastic bottle can be recycled into a new bottle or even clothing, while a metal can can be melted and reused.
-Recycling reduces landfill waste, saves natural resources, and uses less energy compared to producing new materials from raw resources.
+Recycling reduces landfill waste, saves natural resources, and uses less energy.

-Waste is often dumped in open areas or burned, releasing toxic gases into the air and causing serious breathing problems and health issues for nearby communities.
+Waste is often dumped in open areas or burned, releasing toxic gases into the air and causing serious breathing problems.

-Most people throw all garbage into the same bin instead of separating recyclable materials like metals and plastics, making recycling nearly impossible.
+Most people throw all garbage into the same bin instead of separating recyclable materials like metals and plastics.

-There are not enough recycling facilities to handle the waste produced, and limited public awareness means valuable materials are lost while pollution increases.
+Not enough recycling facilities exist to handle the waste produced, and limited public awareness means valuable materials are lost.

 Metals are used in many everyday products — aluminum cans, steel containers, and copper wires.
-Producing new metal requires mining natural resources and massive energy, damaging ecosystems.
+Producing new metal requires mining natural resources and massive energy.

 Metal waste gathered from homes, businesses, and public areas